bigattichouse/llmon/README.md

     "resolution":"Review DNS settings and resolve any issues related to host resolution" }
 ```
+TODO: Additionally, I think I should include the user's current server config as part of the considerations, so that the LLM can amke good suggestions about configuration changes.

 # Pipeline

 1. Read a batch of `journalctl` or `systemd` logs into a log snapshot